dbsafe/http-server-sim/README.md

 }
 ```

-Example of a response using a json file that exists in the current directory and compressing the content with gzip.
+Example of a response using a json file that exists in the current directory and compressing the content with `gzip`.

 ```json
 "response": {